Nkluge-correa/LLM-Playground/README.md

 3. Open a web browser and navigate to `http://localhost:8050`
 4. Have fun using it! 🤗

+> Note: This repository is ready for deployment in [`Heroku`](https://www.heroku.com/).
+Just connect the repo to your Heroku app.

 ## Contributing 🤝

 1. Fork the repository